pixelgamewizard/pgwbandedtorches/README.md

 `allowTorchDuplicationRecipe` : Allows you to quickly make new banded torches from an existing one and a normal torch.
 Avoids having to farm dyes.
 Default is `true`.

 `useDistinctInventoryIcon` : (Client-side only) Torch icons will be taken from `textures/items` rather than using the block texture (`textures/blocks`).
 The icons included with the mod should help to more easily distinguish the banded torches from the original torch and from each other (especially when the stack counter is higher).
-Default is `true`.
+[Reference Picture.](https://raw.githubusercontent.com/pixelgamewizard/pgwbandedtorches/master/doc/config_icon_comparison.png) Default is `true`.

 ## FAQ